How to Unclog THC Vape Cartridge

 Manually Unclog The Cart

 Another way to unclog a clogged vape cart is to manually unclog it using a wire.
 For this, the first step is to empty the mouthpiece completely.
 After that, take a thin wire or half a toothpick and carefully insert it in the mouthpiece.
+For manual cleaning, use a thin tool like a straightened paper clip or toothpick, inserting it no deeper than half an inch into the mouthpiece.
 Move it all around inside the mouthpiece to unhinge any clogged up distillate.

 Delta 8 residue is usually very sticky and it can easily be scrapped out like this.
 Although, make sure that you do not scratch the inside surface.